skiphansen/pano_man/README.md

 ## Possible Future Projects

-* Add support for MCP23017 I2C port expander to provide support for 2 player mode and coin slots

 * Add support for saving the high score in SPI flash
 * Port code to the [second generation](https://github.com/tomverbeure/panologic-g2) of the Pano
 * Once basic USB support is available add support for USB Joysticks